The First Question

 What genres do you specialize in?

-HYPHEN is happy to help you with query letters and synopses for any genre.
+HYPHEN is happy to help you with submission package materials for any genre.
 For more extensive editorial projects, our specialties are as follows:

-In adult fiction, HYPHEN specializes in women's fiction, from commercial to upmarket.
-We also work with contemporary romance and thrillers/mystery/suspense, particularly upmarket or domestic.
+In adult fiction, HYPHEN specializes in women's fiction, from commercial to upmarket, contemporary romance, and thrillers/mystery/suspense.

 In adult nonfiction, HYPHEN specializes in narrative nonfiction but is also happy to work with prescriptive proposals.
 Particular areas of expertise include feminism, the arts and pop culture, food, sports, law, and social sciences, particularly pop psychology.

-In children's, HYPHEN specializes in contemporary young adult and also works on contemporary middle grade and nonfiction for both age groups.
+In children's, HYPHEN specializes in contemporary and historical young adult and also works on contemporary and historical middle grade, as well as nonfiction for both age groups.

 What is your editing/coaching style?